alduzzen1985/PortalFormViewShortcuts/README.md

 # PortalFormViewShortcuts
-PCF Control to add a shortcut
+Portal Form View Shortcut is a simple PCF Control to add a shortcut to the Form and Views.
+In the Portal Managment App you only need to change the Basic/Advanced Forms and Lists forms to render the PCF.

 <h4>Where I can take the PowerApps Environment ID ?</h4>